eldobbins/python-novice-gapminder/_episodes/16-writing-functions.md

 > ~~~
 > {: .language-python}
 >
-> 3.How would you generalize this function
+> 3. How would you generalize this function
 >    if you did not know beforehand which specific years occurred as columns in the data?
 >    For instance, what if we also had data from years ending in 1 and 9 for each decade?
 >    (Hint: use the columns to filter out the ones that correspond to the decade,